Tuning Static Thresholds for Datapoints

 Tuning at the Instance Level

-Tuning a Datapoint Alert Threshold for a Single Instance
+Tuning a Datapoint Threshold for a Single Instance

-To tune the datapoint alert threshold for a single instance of a multi-instance DataSource, navigate to the instance in the Resources tree, open its Alert Tuning tab, find the datapoint whose alert threshold you would like to edit, and click the pencil icon found in the "Effective Threshold" column.
-This opens the alert threshold wizard which is discussed in detail in the Using the Alert Threshold Wizard section of this support article.
+To tune the threshold for a single instance of a multi-instance DataSource, navigate to the instance in the Resources tree, open its Alert Tuning tab, find the datapoint whose threshold you would like to edit, and click the pencil icon found in the "Effective Threshold" column.
+This opens the threshold wizard which is discussed in detail in the Using the Threshold Wizard section of this support article.

-Tuning a Datapoint Alert Threshold for Multiple Instances at Once
+Tuning a Datapoint Threshold for Multiple Instances at Once

-The most thorough method for adding or adjusting datapoint alert thresholds is to use the alert threshold wizard.
+The most thorough method for adding or adjusting static datapoint thresholds is to use the threshold wizard.
 As described in the previous section of this support article, there are many ways to arrive at this wizard, depending upon the level at which you would like your adjustments to apply.

 - If you are editing an existing threshold, click the arrow to its left to expand its settings.
 If you are adding a new threshold (either at a different level or at the same level but for a different time frame), click the plus sign icon.